-Take the opportunity to tour our waterfront’s excellent shops and historic places, including the Trolley Museum, the Reher Center for Immigrant Culture and History, and the Rondout Lighthouse.
+Take the opportunity to tour the museum and the waterfront’s excellent shops and historic places, including the Trolley Museum, the Reher Center for Immigrant Culture and History, or take our solar powered tour boat to the Rondout Lighthouse.
 Walk to numerous antique shops, art galleries, boutiques, coffee shops and fine dining.
-Visit maritime gift shop, and attend special waterfront events, such as live music, boat shows, and more.

 Overnight Docking Fees:

-$2.00 per foot per night: private vessels under 80 feet in length * includes one year basic family membership & admission to the museum for all passengers during time of stay *
+$2.00 per foot per night: private vessels under 80 feet in length * includes admission to the museum for all passengers during time of stay *

 $4.00 per foot per night: vessels over 80 feet in length & commercial vessels